 He works as an exclusive conductor for Younghi Pagh-Paan International Composition Prize in Germany and, in 2020, will debut in China with the Zhejiang Symphony Orchestra and conduct the opening concert of the "NOW!
 Festival" in Essen, Germany with Bochumer Symphoniker.

 In Korea, he conducted regular performances of the Busan Philharmonic Orchestra and Seongnam Symphony Orchestra and the Seoul Arts Center's special performance of Opera Puccini's ‘Turandot’ in 2013 and the Mozart's ‘Magic Flute’ in 2017.
-In addition, he conducted Korean Symphony Orchestra, Bucheon Philharmonic Orchestra, Wonju Symphony Orchestra, Prime Philharmonic and Gwangju Symphony Orchestra.
+In addition, he conducted KBS Symphony Orchestra, Busan Philharmonic Orchestra, Seongnam Symphony Orchestra, Korean Symphony Orchestra, Bucheon Philharmonic Orchestra, Wonju Symphony Orchestra, Cheongju Philharmonic Orchestra, Prime Philharmonic and Gwangju Symphony Orchestra.
 He also conducted German tour performances of Seoul Tutti Ensemble hosted by Korean Culture Center in Germany in memory of the 30th anniversary of the fall of the Berlin Wall and the 100th anniversary of the March 1st Independence Movement and the establishment of the Provisional Government of Korea.

-He graduated from Seoul Arts High School, Korea National University of Arts as a pre-college student, Seoul National University and the Mannheim University of music and performing arts, Germany and currently resides in Germany.
+He graduated from Seoul Arts High School, Korea National University of Arts as a pre-college student, Seoul National University and the Mannheim University of music and performing arts.
+He currently resides in Germany.